frasanlli/supermarket_prices/README.md

 Database tab

 This tab allows the user to search scrapped products on the database.
-More searching tools will be implemented on next's version
+More searching options will be implemented on next's version.

 Note: Window is resizable.

 ![alt text](image-2.png)